 Greg LeMond has always been associated with carbon

 During his career, LeMond championed several technological advancements in pro cycling, including the introduction of aerodynamic “triathlon” handlebars and carbon fiber bicycle frames.
-Many boasts of being a pioneer in carbon frames, but one thing is clear: the first to win the Carbon Frame Tour was Greg LeMond back in 1986 – and the second was his teammate Bernard Hinault, who drove the same LOOK model KG 86.
+Many boasts of being a pioneer in carbon frames, but one thing is clear: the first to win the Carbon Frame Tour was Greg LeMond back in 1986 – and the second-finisher in that Tour de France was his teammate Bernard Hinault, who rode the same LOOK model KG 86.

-Marginal gains were not that important in the 1980s as they are today.
-But not for Greg LeMond who has always been looking for improvements: In 1989, he won the Tour de France thanks to aerodynamic improvements: he used aerobars and an aerodynamic helmet while storming to win 1989 Tour with just eight seconds.
-It was the fastest time-trial performance ever in the Tour’s history, and it remained so until Rohan Dennis setting a new record in Tour de France 2015.
+Marginal gains were not as important in the 1980s as they are today.
+But not for Greg LeMond who has always been looking for improvements: In 1989, he won the Tour de France thanks to aerodynamic improvements: he used aerobars and an aerodynamic helmet while storming to win the 1989 Tour with just eight seconds.
+It was the fastest time-trial performance ever in the Tour’s history, and it remained so until Rohan Dennis set a new record in Tour de France 2015.

 At the time, aerobars and aerodynamic helmets were ridiculed, but now they are the standard – which cannot be said for ordinary prescription glasses and long hair tied in a ponytail, with which the defeated Laurent Fignon presented himself on that decisive Time-Trial stage from Versailles to the Champs Elysees.